 Despite its appearance, geographic tongue is a benign condition.
-There are no illnesses or cancers associated with it.
-Though some people may experience discomfort, pain, or burning these sensations are almost exclusively the result of contacting spicy or acidic foods.
+Though some people may experience discomfort, pain, or burning, these sensations are almost exclusively the result of contact with spicy or acidic foods.

 Geographic tongue shows up as different patterns on different people’s tongues.

-In some cases, geographic tongue may look more like a painful ulcer.
-Despite the appearance, these cases of geographic tongue may not even cause discomfort.
+In some cases, geographic tongue may resemble a painful ulcer.
+Despite the appearance, these cases of geographic tongue may not cause discomfort.

 In other cases, geographic tongue may exist along with a condition called fissured tongue, which is often easier to see.

-In part due to the unknown causes, there is no known prevention for geographic tongue.
+In part due to the unknown causes, there is no proven prevention strategy for geographic tongue.

 Left untreated, most cases of geographic tongue clear up on their own with no medical intervention.
-People who do not realize they have it may never be treated, and they may suffer no ill effects.
+People who do not realize they have it may never be treated, and they may experience no unpleasant symptoms.

 Even after being treated, the symptoms of geographic tongue may return after some time.
 Treatments for geographic tongue include: